Yuya-Watanabe/MozcForLowVision/README.md

-   It syncs your source code to Google Code subversion repository, prepare build tools including gyp files and ninja builder, build mozc with Visual Studio 2012 command line tools, copy binary files to proper directory including system folders, and register IME DLL (mozc_ja.ime) to the system.
+   It syncs your source code to Google Code subversion repository, prepare build tools including gyp files and ninja builder, build mozc with Visual Studio 2012 command line tools, copy binary files to proper directories including system folders, and register IME DLL (mozc_ja.ime) to the system.

-6) You may type 'make uninstall; make install' because IME DLL (mozc_ja.ime) is locked by IMM (imput method manager).
+6) You may type 'make uninstall; make install' because IME DLL (mozc_ja.ime) is locked by IMM (input method manager).
    It depends the state of your 'Language Bar' and the mode of IME.

 7) Feel free to contact me (<a href="http://twitter.com/TakashiSasaki">@TakashiSasaki</a> on twitter) when you need